-The government has today launched a consultation on proposals to reform Payroll Giving.
+The government has today launched a consultation on proposals to reform Payroll Giving for charities and donors.

 The government has today launched a consultation on proposals to reform Payroll Giving.
-In 2011/12, £118m was given to good causes by 735,000 people through Payroll Giving, but the government believes that there is scope to increase this by simplifying the scheme’s administration and making it easier for donors to give.
+In 2011 to 2012, £118 million was given to good causes by 735,000 people through Payroll Giving, but the government believes that there is scope to increase this by simplifying the scheme’s administration and making it easier for donors to give.

 Payroll Giving allows UK income taxpayers to give regularly and on a tax-free basis to the charities and good causes of their choice.
 Donations are deducted from gross pay, so each £1 given will only cost a basic rate taxpayer 80p.
 At present, only 2% of employers offer Payroll Giving schemes, with just 3% of employees donating.

 Employees are normally recruited to schemes by professional fundraising organisations that visit businesses, and transactions are handled by specialist Payroll Giving Agencies (PGAs).
 Under the current rules, all PGAs must be charities.

 The government’s proposals include:

 - introducing the provision of exit packs when an employee stops giving to the scheme, which includes materials to help them maintain a relationship with their chosen charity

 - bringing in standardised forms to make sign-up for donors simpler

 - reducing the processing time from 60 to 30 days to make sure charities get their donation faster

 - opening up the PGA market to competition from non-charities to allow new entrants to invest in and improve the system